zulip/zulip/docs/subsystems/documentation.md

 approach.

-When editing dependencies for the Zulip documentation, you should edit `requirements/docs.txt` (which is used by ReadTheDocs to build the Zulip developer documentation, without installing all of Zulip's dependencies).
+When editing dependencies for the Zulip documentation, you should edit `requirements/docs.in` and then run `tools/update-locked-requirements` which updates docs.txt file (which is used by ReadTheDocs to build the Zulip developer documentation, without installing all of Zulip's dependencies).